SummaryRead the full fact sheet

-Studies show that the risk of problems increases about eight to 10 years after surgery.
+Studies show that the risk of problems increases about 8 to 10 years after surgery.
 You may require further surgery to replace one or both implants.
 Plan to have them changed every 10 years.

 Pregnancy, weight changes, ageing, menopause and gravity will influence the appearance of augmented breasts over the course of your lifetime.
 If you become dissatisfied with the appearance of your breasts after a period of years, you may choose to undergo a breast lift or implant exchange.

-Alternatives to breast augmentation
+Alternatives to breast augmentation surgery

 Alternatives to breast augmentation can include:

-- breast lift surgery (also known as mastopexy)
+- (also known as mastopexy)

-- flap reconstruction after mastectomy – this involves surgery to create a breast from skin and tissue taken from elsewhere on the body
+- flap reconstruction after – this involves surgery to create a breast from skin and tissue taken from elsewhere on the body

 - wearing padded bras